Differences between adjustable and fixed loans

-With a fixed-rate loan, your monthly payment doesn't change for the entire duration of your loan.
-The amount that goes to your principal (the loan amount) increases, but your interest payment will decrease in the same amount.
-The property tax and homeowners insurance which are almost always part of the payment will go up over time, but in general, payment amounts on fixed rate loans change little over the life of the loan.
+A fixed-rate loan features the same payment amount over the life of your loan.
+The property taxes and homeowners insurance will increase over time, but in general, payment amounts on these types of loans change little over the life of the loan.

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans when interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call South County Mortgage at (401) 583-4150 to discuss how we can help.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call South County Mortgage at (401) 583-4150 to learn more.

-Most ARM programs feature a "cap" that protects you from sudden increases in monthly payments.
+Most programs have a "cap" that protects you from sudden increases in monthly payments.
 Your ARM may feature a cap on how much your interest rate can increase in one period.
 For example: no more than a couple percent per year, even though the index the rate is based on increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
-Additionally, the great majority of ARM programs feature a "lifetime cap" — this cap means that the interest rate won't go over the cap percentage.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount the monthly payment can increase in a given period.
+Plus, almost all ARM programs have a "lifetime cap" — your rate can't go over the capped amount.

-ARMs usually start at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5 years, then adjust.
-These loans are usually best for people who anticipate moving within three or five years.
-These types of adjustable rate loans most benefit borrowers who will move before the initial lock expires.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (401) 583-4150.
 It's our job to answer these questions and many others, so we're happy to help!